NativeScript/docs-v7/plugins/ui-plugin-custom.md

 You can implement this by creating four files:

-- **my-button.d.ts** - to hold the declarations of MyButton class, its properties "text" and "myOpacity", enables auto-complete in some IDEs.
+- **my-button.d.ts** - holds the declarations of MyButton class, its properties "text" and "myOpacity", enables auto-complete in some IDEs.
 - **my-button.common.ts** - contains the logic accessible from the apps.
-- **my-button.ios.ts** - holds the iOS-specific logic for creation the native view (UIButton)
+- **my-button.ios.ts** - holds the iOS-specific logic for creation of the native view (UIButton)
-- **my-button.android.ts** - holds the Android-specific logic for creation the native view (android.widget.Button)
+- **my-button.android.ts** - holds the Android-specific logic for creation of the native view (android.widget.Button)

 In the following way you create the common logic:
 _my-button.common.ts_